neumb/bookstore/README.md

   "title": "1984",
   "author_id": 10,
   "published_at": "08-06-1949",
-  "annotation": "A dystopian novel that explores the dangers...", }
+  "annotation": "A dystopian novel that explores the dangers..."
+}
 ```